 “We perceived the potential for an out of office hours and out of area surveying system that was relatively cheap and cost effective to use as an added string to our bow,” says Kirk Dugard, Project Manager at Simpsons.

 For Simpsons, being able to outsource surveys for out of hours and international clients to industry-experienced and professional surveyors was a key benefit.
 And not all video surveying services are created equal.

 “We trialled a video survey service just over a year ago and found the quality of the surveys suspect, so much so that we discontinued offering the service to clients following surveys that produced volumes wildly different to our own surveyors and the inevitable problems associated to this.
 We have so far found the quality of Buzzmove’s surveying staff to be far superior to our previous experience,” Kirk adds.

 Thomas at TLC Movers also values the outsourcing aspect of video surveys: “It’s good because we can re-watch the videos and see exactly what to expect before sending our staff out on the job,” Thomas says.
 “And your cubing is accurate.
-Plus it’s good to be able to rely on surveyors with BAR approval.
+Plus it’s good to be able to rely on surveyors with BAR training in practical estimating.
 I can always be confident of them doing a good job for us.”